Rethinking LLM-Driven Heuristic Design: Generating Efficient and Specialized Solvers via Dynamics-Aware Optimization: Method

-\paragraph{Stage 2: Enhancement.} Once the schedule is compressed, this stage targets marginal gains in terminal quality by further modifying $\sigma$.
-Starting from the compressed schedule, the LLM revises $\sigma$ by reallocating the compressed runtime budget across phases and adjusting schedule controls (e.g., module allocation and their triggering rules or iteration limits), so that more of the runtime is spent on phases that are most helpful for improving the incumbent (e.g., a more thorough perturbation or local-improvement setting) without increasing the runtime.
-An enhanced schedule is accepted only if it improves $\ell(T)$ and keeps $\mathrm{tLDR}(T)$ within the tolerance interval of the parent.
+\paragraph{Stage 2: Enhancement} Once the schedule is compressed, this stage targets marginal gains in terminal log-residual by further modifying $\sigma$.
+Starting from the compressed schedule, the LLM revises $\sigma$ by reallocating the compressed runtime budget across phases and adjusting runtime schedule controls (e.g., module allocation and their triggering rules or iteration limits), so that more of the runtime is spent on phases that are most helpful for improving the incumbent (e.g., a more thorough perturbation or local-improvement setting).
+An enhanced schedule is accepted only if it improves the batch-averaged terminal log-residual $\bar{\ell}$ beyond the comparison margin and keeps the batch-averaged trajectory efficiency $\bar{k}$ within the comparison margin of the parent.

+To ground the decomposition of solver edits in a concrete TSP backbone, Table~\ref{tab:gls_variants_corrected_tkde} instantiates this decomposition on GLS for TSP by separating editable components into the search mechanism $\theta$ and the runtime schedule $\sigma$.
+The former specifies the search rules and operators applied by the solver, whereas the latter specifies their activation, frequency, and budget allocation.
+Accordingly, MDL and MCL revise $\theta$, while SSL edits $\sigma$ through runtime reallocation and control adjustments.